umich-brcf-bioinf/rnaseq_demystified_workshop/Conda_Installation_Instructions.md

 conda activate workshop
 ```

-Note that activating the workshop environemnt added `(workshop)` to the front of your shell prompt (your shell prompt be somewhat different - that's ok):
+Note that activating the workshop environemnt added `(workshop)` to the front of your shell prompt (your shell prompt may be somewhat different - that's ok):

 ```
 (workshop) rcavalca@x86_64-apple-darwin13 rnaseq_demystified_workshop %
 ```

-The command `which` let's us see that the software tools we put in the environment are available; specifically is shows us the path to where that program is installed.
+The command `which` let's us see that the software tools we put in the environment are available; specifically it shows us the path to where that program is installed.
 Execute this command to see where `fastqc` is installed:

 ```
 which fastqc